ensdomains/docs/ens-improvement-proposals/ensip-xx-ccip-metadata.md

 ### Specification

-Add metadata functions to the resolver.
-The first argument MUST have the node if it is specifically related to a name (e.g. vitalik.eth).
-Most of these fields will be expected to be held off-chain via ccip-read.
+The metadata should include 2 different types of info

+- Offchain data storage location related info: `graphalurl` includes the URL to fetch the metadata.

+- Ownership related info: `owner`, `isApprovedForAll` defines who can own or update the given record.
+The specification also must comply with [OwnedNode](https://github.com/corpus-io/Optimism-Resolver/blob/main/contracts/l2/L2PublicResolver.sol) that consists of the hash of the node and `msg.sender`.
+The OwnedNode is used when the resolver does not depend on the canonical registry nor a bridge to verify the ownership of the name on L1.

 ```solidity